eguneys/gulp-ember-requirejs/README.md

 Express projects.
 It allows users to quickly iterate while building ambitious applications.

-It is best used in conjunction with generator-emberfs.
+It is best used with
+generator-emberfs.
 That provides you with this template as well as scaffolding.